Forte (horse)

-Forte (foaled February 3, 2020) is a Champion American Thoroughbred racehorse who won the Grade I Hopeful Stakes, Breeders' Futurity at Keeneland and Breeders' Cup Juvenile which was held at Keeneland as a two-year-old.
+Forte (foaled February 3, 2020) is a retired champion American Thoroughbred racehorse.
+As a two-year-old, he won the Grade I Hopeful Stakes, Breeders' Futurity and Breeders' Cup Juvenile en route to being named champion juvenile of 2022.
+At the age of three, he won the Florida Derby and Jim Dandy Stakes.

 Background

-Forte is a dark bay or brown colt that was bred in Kentucky by South Gate Farm.
+Forte is a dark bay or brown colt that was bred in Clarke County, Virginia by South Gate Farm.
 He was sired by Violence, winner of the 2012 Grade I CashCall Futurity at Hollywood Park.
 Forte is from the sixth Northern Hemisphere crop sired by Violence and is his 28th stakes winner, and follows Dr. Schivel, No Parole, and Volatile as his fourth Grade 1 winner.
 Violence stands at Hill 'n' Dale Farms for $25,000 in 2022.

 Forte is out of the Blame mare Queen Caroline, winner of four black-type events on the turf, including the 2016 Indiana Grand Stakes with $401,608 stakes earned in a 20 race career.
 She is out of a daughter of Forestry, Queens Plaza, winner of the 2004 Sorority Stakes at Monmouth Park.
 Fourth dam Jeano is out of the 1985 Grade 1 Delaware Handicap winner Basie, whose dam, Stolen Base, also appears as third dam of Champion Smarty Jones.
 Stolen Base is from a branch of the La Troienne family.

 Forte was sold originally as a weanling for $80,000 at the 2020 Keeneland November Sale to Silver Hill Farm.
 Later Forte was sold for $110,000 from the Eaton Sales consignment at the 2021 Keeneland September Yearling Sale to Mike Repole's Repole Stable and Vincent Viola of St. Elias Stable.
 Forte is trained by U.S. Racing Hall of Fame trainer Todd Pletcher.